MicrosoftDocs/azure-devops-docs/docs/boards/queries/titles-ids-descriptions.md

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]

 When you want to find work items based on a keyword or phrase or a null text field, you can do so by filtering on single-line text (String), multi-line text (PlainText), and rich-text (HTML) fields.
-If you find that your queries take too long to return results, review the [Guidance to create high-performing queries](high-performing-queries.md).
+If you find that your queries take too long to return results, see [Create a query/Best practices](using-queries.md#best-practices).

 ## Supported operators and macros